Add application exclusions

 For the Input exclusion type, under Applied URLs, choose how to apply URLs:

-• All URLs: Findings using the specified input type and name will be suppressed regardless of where they’ve come from.
+All URLs: Findings using the specified input type and name will be suppressed regardless of their origin.

 Important